pkuqiwang/nifi_lab/README.md

 ### Browser

-- Please use Chrome, Firefox, Safari or web browser for the labs.
+- Please use Chrome, Firefox, Safari or Edge for the labs.
-- Internet Explorer is not supported by Nifi and is not recommended for the labs.
+- Internet Explorer is not supported by Nifi and should not be used for the labs.

+There are more [tutorials](https://hortonworks.com/tutorials/?tab=product-hdf) available on Hortonworks website that you could following using the same sandbox.

 -----------------------------

 # Lab 2

-## Build a basic Nifi Flow
+## Build a Basic Nifi Flow

 ### Goals:
    - Consume Meetup RSVP stream